chaveshigor/wuphf/README.md

 * Ruby on Rails: For all the CRUD stuff and show views
 * Redis and Sidekiq: For the queue jobs
-* A pretty telegram bot: To notify users.
-Check the bot code <a href="https://github.com/chaveshigor/wuphf-telegrambot">BOT CODE</a>
+* A pretty telegram bot: For new contacts to authorize WUPHF to send messages through telegram.
+Check the <a href="https://github.com/chaveshigor/wuphf-telegrambot">bot code</a>

 ## Features